dustmop/co2/README.md

 Everything 8 bit currently, 16bit base addresses specified via constantsor predefined registers.
 No garbage collection, variables and direct memory peek/poke only.

-Supports rough function calling so arguments work as expected until you call a function within a function, whereapon they become clobbered. [this will be fixed]
+Supports rough function calling so arguments work as expected until you call a function within a function, whereapon they become clobbered. [this will now be fixed!]
 The plan is to eventually provide a bunch of NES specific calls for sprites, backgrounds and sound.
-All experimental for now.
+All that is experimental for now.

 Small example code, for reading the joypad button state: